ickb/proposal/README.md

 On the other side, deposit smaller than the standard deposit size they are intrinsically disincentivized by L1 dynamics, as deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to a minimum deposit of `164 CKB`:

-- `82 CKB` of fixed occupied capacity, used for state rent of the deposit cell with iCKB Script
+- `82 CKB` of fixed occupied capacity, used for state rent of the deposit cell with iCKB Logic Script.
-- `82 CKB` of minimum unoccupied capacity, to be converted in receipt and later on in iCKB
+- `82 CKB` of minimum unoccupied capacity, to be converted in receipt and later on in iCKB.

 Taking in consideration the incentives, the optimal strategy for a depositor is then to split his CKB into standard deposits.